Welcome to FASD Ireland

 Remove the risk of FASD to your baby

-or at any time during pregnancy.
+by both parents at the time of conception, or by the mother at any time during pregnancy.

 For more information visit: www.fasdireland.ie/health